tytydraco/yessleep/out/Were_building_an_army_of_monsters_to_fight_something_worse_Ive_got_one_hour_before_all_hell_breaks_loose.md

 The Crooked House was gone.

 I was back in Chamber 13, sitting beneath a lonely lightbulb dangling from a cracked ceiling.

 The Boogeyman.
 The Red Queen.

 I groaned, hand running through my hair.

-I'd done a decade worth of therapy to bury those memories, and now they were resurfacing.
+I'd done a decade's worth of therapy to bury those memories, and now they were resurfacing.
 Why?

-It'd all started the second the elevator had dropped, so was it something about the Sub-Vaults that was digging into my subconscious?
+It all started the second the elevator dropped.
+Was it something about the Sub-Vaults that was digging into my subconscious, then?

 Or was something else trying to get my attention?

-DING!
+**DING!**

 The typewriter's carriage slid over.
-A page sat in the holster.
+A fresh page sat in the holster.
 Crisp.
 Waiting.
-It was new, fully typed, like it'd crawled out of the machine when I wasn't looking.
+Impossible.
+It was fully typed, like it'd crawled out of the machine when I wasn't looking.

-"What the hell...?"
+"What the...?"

-It looked like a journal entry.
-That, or something wearing the skin of one.
+It looked like a journal entry—that, or something wearing the skin of one.

 I hesitated.

-It didn't feel safe reading it, like the words themselves might be haunted.
+Truthfully, it made my skin crawl to even look at.
+I wondered whether it was safe to read it.
+Maybe the words were haunted.
 Or cursed.
-But I was less than half an hour from having my guts hung like party streamers, and I didn't have the first idea of how to escape.
+Or worse.
+But then, I was half an hour away from having my intestines hung like party streamers, and when those are the stakes, you'll take what you can get.

+It's not like I had another exit strategy.

-So I told myself that maybe the typewriter wanted to help.
-That maybe these words held the secret to my salvation.
+So I sank into the chair, told myself a pretty lie that the typewriter wanted to help me escape.
+That these words just might hold the secret to my salvation.

 I couldn't have been more wrong.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_